javda4/Moon_Crater_Detection/README.md

 ### Layout

+Ultralytics1 is ultralytics just a localized version to account for github distribution chokepoints

 To perform performing Yolov5 actions you must be in the yolov5 folder as it contains all the scripts and call to its scrpits needed to perform training, validation, and inference

 For Yolov8 and Yolov12 with the pip installation of ultralytics and the ultralytics folder you have all the materials needed to use CLI to perform yolo tasks (training, validation, inference)